 - Talk to potential new volunteers at a Parent Information Night or

-- Training/development of adults, help coordinate volunteer learning courses in your area, or mentor new volunteers in your area.
+- Training/development of adults, help coordinate volunteer learning courses or mentor new volunteers in your service unit.

 Contact Member Services 800-447-4475 Ext 0 or email@example.com

-Girl Scouts is fun, but it’s tough to have fun with bumps and bruises, so we require that you keep safety a top priority.
+Girl Scouts is fun, exciting and full of adventure, but it’s difficult to have a good time when you're experiencing bumps and bruises!
+It's important to keep safety a top priority!

 - Use the Safety Activity Checkpoints for all of your Girl Scout activities.
 Safety guidelines in the Safety Activity Checkpoints are designed to keep girls safe and protect adults’ legal interests.
 You’ll be provided with resources that make it easy to comply with local, state, and federal laws and insurance requirements, and spend more time having fun with your girls!
 [SAFETY-WISE: Girl Scout Safety Guidelines]